Skip to content

 Migrations

-This module provides the possibility to run your database migrations, using Goose under the hood.
+This module provides the possibility to run your primary database migrations, using Goose under the hood.

 Migrations creation